Documentation Index

 - Confirm and trade

-Scenario 2: Patient Trade
+Patient Trade

 - Choose YES or NO

-- Set limit price below market
+- Set a limit price below the current market

-- Wait for order to fill
+- Wait for your order to fill

-- Cancel if price moves away
+- Cancel if the price moves away from your target

-- Click sell on profitable position
+- Click “Sell” on your profitable position

 Next Steps